whummer/terraform-provider-snowflake/MIGRATION_GUIDE.md

 This feature will be marked as a stable feature in future releases.
 Breaking changes are expected, even without bumping the major version.
 To use this feature, add `snowflake_service_resource` to `preview_features_enabled` field in the provider configuration.

 ### *(new feature)* snowflake_git_repository resource
 Added a new preview resource for managing git repositories.
 See reference [docs](https://docs.snowflake.com/en/sql-reference/sql/create-git-repository).
-Note that `snowflake_api_integration_resource` currently does not support `git_https_api` type.
+Note that `snowflake_api_integration` currently does not support `git_https_api` type.
 It will be added during the resource rework.
 Instead, you can use [execute](https://registry.terraform.io/providers/snowflakedb/snowflake/latest/docs/resources/execute) resource.

 This feature will be marked as a stable feature in future releases.
 Breaking changes are expected, even without bumping the major version.
 To use this feature, add `snowflake_git_repository_resource` to `preview_features_enabled` field in the provider configuration.